Skip to main content

 • Any consultations within or between Colleges have been completed or at least started.

 The University Courses and Curricula Committee (UCCC) looks at the course/curricular action from a university-wide perspective.
 As members of a representative academy, the faculty members of UCCC verify that all required items are present in CIM and are communicated clearly and fairly for review, posterity, and implementation and are in-line with university-wide norms, policies, rules, and regulations.
-This includes:

 You are welcome and encouraged to attend the meetings during which your course will be reviewed.